TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 ### SQL Database

 We need to configure an SQL database, so in this guide we'll use a single instance of [CockroachDB](https://www.cockroachlabs.com/).
-Make sure to find a recent tag of the [cockroachdb/cockroach image on Docker Hub](https://hub.docker.com/r/cockroachdb/cockroach/tags) and update it in the `docker-compose.yml` file.
 Make sure that the `volumes` are set up correctly so that the database is persisted on your server's disk.

-The simplest configuration for CockroachDB will look like this (remember to replace `latest` with a version tag in production):
+The simplest configuration for CockroachDB will look like this:

 {{< highlight yaml "linenos=table,linenostart=5" >}}
-{{< readfile path="/content/getting-started/installation/configuration/docker-compose.yml" from=5 to=13 >}}
+{{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=5 to=14 >}}
 {{< /highlight >}}

 > NOTE: It also possible (and even preferred) to use a managed SQL database.
 In this case, you will need to update the [`is.database-uri` configuration option]({{< ref src="/reference/configuration/identity-server/#database-options" >}}) to point to the address of the managed database.

 ### Redis

 We also need to configure [Redis](https://redis.io/).
 In this guide we'll use a single instance of Redis.
-Just as with the SQL database, find a recent tag of the [redis image on Docker Hub](https://hub.docker.com/_/redis?tab=tags) and update it in the `docker-compose.yml` file.
 Again, make sure that the `volumes` are set up correctly so that the datastore is persisted on your server's disk.
 Note that {{% tts %}} requires Redis version 5.0 or newer.

-The simplest configuration for Redis will look like this (remember to replace `latest` with a version tag in production):
+The simplest configuration for Redis will look like this:

 {{< highlight yaml "linenos=table,linenostart=28" >}}
-{{< readfile path="/content/getting-started/installation/configuration/docker-compose.yml" from=28 to=35 >}}
+{{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=28 to=37 >}}
 {{< /highlight >}}

 > NOTE: It also possible (and even preferred) to use a managed Redis database.
 In this case, you will need to update the [`redis.address` configuration option]({{< ref src="/reference/configuration/the-things-stack/#redis-options" >}}) to point to the address of the managed database.

 ### {{% tts %}}

-We need to configure Docker to pull and run {{% tts %}}.
-Below you see part the configuration of the `stack` service in the `docker-compose.yml` file.
-As with the databases, you need to find a recent tag of the [thethingsindustries/lorawan-stack image on Docker Hub](https://hub.docker.com/r/thethingsnetwork/lorawan-stack/tags) and update the `docker-compose.yml` file with that.

 #### Entrypoint and dependencies